Daiwa House REIT Investment Corporation

 • CASBEE for Real Estate Certification: B+ rating to S rating

-• BELS Certification: 3 Stars, 4 Stars or 5 Stars
+• BELS Certification (FY2016 base year, acquired before the end of March 2024): 3 Stars, 4 Stars or 5 Stars (however, existing non-conforming* buildings are ineligible)

 2. Social eligibility criteria